Does Abercrombie & Fitch Co (ANF) Pay a Dividend? (2026)

 Short answer

-ANF (ANF) currently returns little or nothing as a dividend.
+No. There is no dividend on ANF in our data and the yield is 0%.
 ANF's trailing P/E of roughly 7-8x sits approximately 61% below the Consumer Cyclical sector average and well below the company's own 3-year average of approximately 12x and 5-year average of approximately 36x, a compression that reflects the market pricing in decelerating Abercrombie brand momentum, tariff headwinds, and uncertainty about whether fiscal 2024's exceptional margins can be maintained.
 The gross margin above 62% is notably high for specialty retail, suggesting strong pricing power and disciplined inventory management, even as operating margins have come down from the approximately 15% peak in fiscal 2024 toward a guided approximately 13% for fiscal 2025.
 The low EV/EBITDA of approximately 4.6x alongside an active buyback program means the valuation is pricing in limited growth, making the stock sensitive in both directions to news on the Abercrombie brand's recovery trajectory.

 The bottom line on the ANF dividend

-ANF (ANF) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Abercrombie & Fitch Co (ANF) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the ANF guide.
 Walnut can show how ANF fits your real portfolio.
 It is not an investment adviser.

 FAQ